Normalizers of Congruence Groups in $SL_{2}(\mathbb{R})$ and Automorphisms of Lattices: Some Matrix Groups

-Regarding the uniqueness and normalization of the presentation from Definition \ref{Gamma0*sNdef}, we obtain the following corollary. \begin{cor} Let $A$ be an element of $\Gamma_{0}^{*,s_{N}}(N)$, presented as in Definition \ref{Gamma0*sNdef}, and let $p$ be a prime dividing $N$. \begin{enumerate}[$(i)$] \item If $v_{p}(N)$ is odd (i.e., $p|t_{N}$) then $p$ divides either $ad\mu$ or $bc\frac{N}{\mu}$ (according to whether $p$ divides $\mu$ or $\frac{N}{\mu}$). \item If $v_{p}(N)$ is even then one may transfer $p^{v_{p}(s_{N})}$ between $\mu$ and $\frac{N}{\mu}$ and obtain a different presentation. \end{enumerate} \end{cor}
+Regarding the uniqueness and normalization of the presentation from Definition \ref{Gamma0*sNdef}, we obtain the following corollary. \begin{cor} Let $A$ be an element of $\Gamma_{0}^{*,s_{N}}(N)$, presented as in Definition \ref{Gamma0*sNdef}, and let $p$ be a prime dividing $N$. \begin{enumerate}[$(i)$] \item If $v_{p}(N)$ is odd (i.e., $p|t_{N}$) then $p$ divides either $ad\mu$ or $bc\frac{N}{\mu}$ (according to whether $p$ divides $\mu$ or $\frac{N}{\mu}$). \item If $v_{p}(N)$ is even then one may obtain a different presentation by considering the exact divisor of $N$ that differs from $\mu$ by the factor $p^{v_{p}(N)}$. \end{enumerate} \end{cor}

 \begin{proof} If $v_{p}(N)$ is odd and $p|\mu$ (resp. $p\big|\frac{N}{\mu}$) then the powers of $p$ in the denominators of $a$ and $d$ (resp. $b$ and $c$) can cancel at most a power of $2v_{p}(s_{N})=v_{p}(N)-1$ from the expression $p^{v_{p}(N)}$ appearing in $\mu$ (resp. $p\big|\frac{N}{\mu}$).
 This proves part $(i)$.
 For part $(ii)$, note that if $\mu=p^{2v_{p}(s_{N})}\nu$ then the matrix $A$ from Definition \ref{Gamma0*sNdef} can also be written as $\big(\begin{smallmatrix} ap^{v_{p}(s_{N})}\sqrt{\nu} & (b/p^{v_{p}(s_{N})})/\sqrt{\nu} \\ (c/p^{v_{p}(s_{N})})\frac{N}{\nu}\sqrt{\nu} & dp^{v_{p}(s_{N})}\sqrt{\nu}\end{smallmatrix}\big)$, while in case $p$ divides $\frac{N}{\mu}$ to an even power $2v_{p}(s_{N})$ then it can take the form $\big(\begin{smallmatrix} (a/p^{v_{p}(s_{N})})\sqrt{\nu} & bp^{v_{p}(s_{N})}/\sqrt{\nu} \\ cp^{v_{p}(s_{N})}\frac{N}{\nu}\sqrt{\nu} & (d/p^{v_{p}(s_{N})})\sqrt{\nu}\end{smallmatrix}\big)$.
 As the new rational coordinates have the required bounded denominators, this proves the corollary. \end{proof}